openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 Each operation in `ov::Model` has the `std::shared_ptr<ov::Node>` type.

-For details on how to build a model in OpenVINO™ Runtime, see the [Build Model from Source](@ref build_model) section.
+For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref build_model) section.

 ## Operations